 For students taking part in the Gold level, we also offer Residential Projects.

 Similarly, we run a program for senior PDHPE students tying in with the Lifelong Physical Activity strand.
 We introduce PDHPE students to low-impact hiking, basic navigation and bushcraft skills in the form of an overnight hike and camp.
 This helps students formulate goals and apply strategies to enhance participation in lifelong physical activities, as defined in learning outcome 5.9.

 If you or your Principal are a bit nervous about taking students into the bush, leave it to us.
-We have been doing it all our lives and professionally since 2009.
-We take immense pride in having helped thousands of students achieve their goals with only a few sprained ankles along the way.
+Outward Bound Australia has been providing outdoor education since 1953, adding specific programs for the Duke of Edinburgh’s Award in 2019.
 Your school doesn’t need Bear Grylls as a teacher to run Duke of Ed.

 Whatever happens your school is covered.